Please visit the United with Ukraine page for the most current information on Ukraine.

-More information about Slovakia is available on the Slovakia Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Slovakia is available on the Slovakia Page and from other Department of State publications and sources listed at the end of this fact sheet.

 U.S. Assistance to Slovakia